ni/niveristand-telemetry-custom-device/README.md

 The **Telemetry Custom Device** allows users to benchmark their VeriStand system by logging VeriStand System Channels to a file.

+## Using the Custom Device

+- Download the latest release of the VeriStand Custom Devices on [ni.com](https://www.ni.com/en-us/support/downloads/software-products/download.veristand-custom-devices.html) or manually from the [GitHub Releases page](https://github.com/ni/niveristand-telemetry-custom-device/releases)

 ## LabVIEW Source Code Version

 LabVIEW 2019